davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/explore-domain.md

 approach also works well with git; it will be obvious in your history when you e.g. renamed files and moved content between articles because your changes will be more limited to a rename or move.

+You can see this cycle as producing commits in a branch that are limited to one of two types of commits.
+The first is what is typically described as formatting and commenting (non-functional) commits, analogous to planning commits.
+The second is refactoring or feature commits, analogous to finishing TODo nodes in the git graph (or giving up on them).
+You can produce this kind of history from the beginning, or rebase your branch several times to make it look "clean" i.e. easier to review by others.

 #### Net analogy

 In a net we literally use random number generation to create ideas; this step is assisted by the